 5. Resist defaulting to fast-fashion

-If you are looking for a specific thing like a pink sweater, try scouring second hand stores first.
+If you are looking for something classic, like a pink sweater, try scouring second hand stores first.
 You’re likely to get a better quality material, such as mohair or wool, for less than the cost of a new synthetic piece.
-And, there will be no one on the bus throwing shade at you for stealing their look.

 6. Be patient